-Public or private sector corporations with their own legal personality that want to conduct projects in Germany may submit an application if Germany has given its consent to their application.
+Public or private sector corporations with legal personality and based in Germany are eligible to apply if Germany has given its agreement to their application.
 This means that the Ministry must formally confirm to have taken note of the application.
 To do so, it must have access to the complete application file.

-- German party involved in the project or
+- a German party is involved in the project or

-has to be reviewed and confirmed by the Ministry.
-For this purpose, Parts A and B of the application must be accessible by the respective cut-off date mentioned below via the Funding & Tender Portal.
+must be reviewed and confirmed by the Ministry.
+To this end, the application must be made accessible to the Ministry by the respective cut-off date mentioned below via the Funding & Tenders Portal.

-The following persons have to be granted access to the application:
+The following persons have to be granted access to your application:

 |Frank Zwielichemail@example.com||Tel.: +49 (0) 30 18 300 2631|

 |Jörg Stanglfirstname.lastname@example.org||Tel.: +49 (0) 30 18 300 2632|